-As of today I am please to say I am The Much Honoured Irvine Carbrey Pal Grant Mac Fhionnlaigh of Kincavel and you all … wait someone else is already a laird of Kincavel and I can’t use it?
+As of today, I am pleased to say I am The Much Honoured Irvine Carbrey Pal Grant Mac Fhionnlaigh of Kincavel and you all …. wait someone else is already a laird of Kincavel and I can’t use it?
 Can I keep the Irvi… no okay.

-In case you do not know the “title” laird is a honour title given to people that owes land in Scotland that is registered under Section 4b of the Registration of Land (Scotland) Act (1979).
-In this case you then would have the land legally transferred to you at which point you can call yourself “Amazon Dude” of Wherever.
+In case you do not know the “title” laird is an honour title given to people who owe land in Scotland that is registered under Section 4b of the Registration of Land (Scotland) Act (1979).
+In this case, you then would have the land legally transferred to you at which point you can call yourself “Amazing Dude” of Wherever.

 The next thing and I am going to wrap this up as I could go on all day is there can only be one person that is a Laird of a certain area and not millions.
 More so if this was actually real (I would say legal but it is legal, just dishonest) you would find a lot of reviews out there confirming this.